Rhytah/Capstone/README.md

 ### Introduction

-Capstone is a casting agency site
+Capstone is a casting agency site which illustrates a company that is in the business of matching actors to movies in production.
+Capstone gives one ease of seeing actors and movies managed by the company at different access levels.

 ### Tech Stack